THE NEXT STEP AFTER PENTECOST

 The spiritual fulfillment of the Jewish Day of Atonement has begun.
 It lasts throughout our lifetime until we are totally free from the sinful nature.
 It is an eternal judgment on Satan.
 It shall continue from now until the conclusion of the final resurrection of the dead.

-The final Jewish celebration, the feast of Tabernacles speaks of the coming of the Father and the Son to take their place, along with the Holy Spirit, in the personality of those who faithfully have obeyed the Words of the Lord Jesus.
+The final Jewish celebration, the feast of Tabernacles, speaks of the coming of the Father and the Son to take their place, along with the Holy Spirit, in the personalities of those who faithfully have obeyed the Words of the Lord Jesus.
 The residence of the fullness of the Godhead in the believers marks the conclusion of the program of redemption.

 I hope I have presented a satisfactory background as we proceed now to discuss the next step after the Pentecostal experience of the baptism with the Spirit accompanied by speaking in tongues.

-If you are a fervent Christian and never have spoken in tongues, I suggest you ask the Father in Jesus' name for this gifts.
-I have found it to be a marvelous help in my prayer life; and I believe you will also.
+If you are a fervent Christian and never have spoken in tongues, I suggest you ask the Father in Jesus’ name for this gift.
+I have found it to be a marvelous help in my prayer life, and I believe you will also.

 If you love me, you will obey what I command.
 And I will ask the Father, and he will give you another Counselor to be with you forever (John 14:15,16)

 Notice “if you love me, you will obey what I command.”
 The current teaching of lawless grace, which assures us that if we will make a profession of belief in Christ it does not really matter how we behave, has prevented numerous Christians from experiencing the Presence of the Spirit of God.
 They are not obeying the commands of Christ and His Apostles about how we are to behave ourselves.
 Therefore they are not eligible to receive the Counselor, the Holy Spirit.